 Robin Maille is an Extension Faculty member serving Union and Baker counties in Eastern Oregon.
 Robin works in the Family & Community Health program area and oversees the SNAP Ed program.
-She also supervises the Master Gardener program in Union County and serves as County Leader for Union County.
+She also supervises the Master Gardener program in Union County.

 She received her BA in Comparative Sociology from the University of Puget Sound, a Master’s degree in Forestry from Yale University, and an MA in Secondary Science Education from West Virginia University.
 She completed a Graduate Certificate in Public Health at Oregon State University in 2015.